erlang/otp/lib/stdlib/doc/src/re.md

 used by this module.
 The information is based on the PCRE2 documentation, with changes where this module behaves differently to the PCRE2 library.

+> #### Note {: .info }
+>
+> Incompatabilities with the old PCRE library, see [PCRE incompatabilities](../guides/re_incompat.md).

 ## PCRE2 Regular Expression Details

 The syntax and semantics of the regular expressions that are supported by PCRE2 are described in detail below.
 Perl's regular expressions are described in its own documentation, and regular expressions in general are covered in a number of books, some of which have copious examples.
 Jeffrey Friedl's "Mastering Regular Expressions", published by O'Reilly, covers regular expressions in great detail.
 This description of PCRE2's regular expressions is intended as reference material.